The Biggest Data Trends for Outdoor Advertising in 2017

 Both examples show that to deliver ROI on the hefty investments made on digital advertising infrastructure OOH players expect (and are expected) to source data which enables them to monetize digital inventory through timestamped demographic insight - even if real-time is still a long way off in most markets.

-An ecommerce company approached us wanting to understand “What is the best place for us to advertise for our new product campaign, based on where are customers are now?”
+An ecommerce company approached us wanting to understand "What is the best place for us to advertise for our new product campaign based on where our customers are now?"

 Trend #2: Programmatic will be propped up by location data.

 Programmatic advertising may be an industry standard in the online world - but in Outdoor Advertising there is a still a long way to go to reach the coveted concept of "moment marketing" with real-time trading platforms.

 As Outfront Media EVP Andy Sriubus said in an interview with Digiday UK: "Offering digital boards is just a small piece of building a digital OOH company."
 He goes on to explain that building an inventory measurement and media-buying system are all fundamental to succeed in programmatic.

 This is why many large OOH firms are turning to adtech players such as Vistar Media and Adstruc in order to use their "audience-based targeting with location-based intelligence" to maximize relevance engagement and targeting for brands.

 However turning billions of location-based data points from transactional and mobile data into insights an agency or brand can digest isn’t simple without advanced spatial analytics platforms.
 That’s why we’re working with several players in the Outdoor Media space to build intuitive and robust custom applications that make it easy for them to find insights.